 When writing a user story, make sure the story is well-formed.
 Don’t skip the part explaining why there’s a need for a service just because it can be difficult.

 You might want to include a list of acceptance criteria.
-These should be an aide-memoire for things to test or check which may have come up during conversation, but they should not be used as a way of defining the scope of a story.
+These should be a reminder for things to test or check which may have come up during conversation, but they should not be used as a way of defining the scope of a story.

 If stories are too big then split them into smaller stories as they stand more chance of producing shippable (ready to use) code.

 They don’t capture every detail, but you should have a more in-depth discussion about a user story at the appropriate time.

 Building useful software systems is hard, so you need to make sure you’re solving the right problem.

 Agile methodologies emphasise an outside-in approach – what outcome is your service user trying to achieve?
 If you dive into the solution without a good understanding of your users, you risk solving the wrong problem, or coming up with solutions which don’t really work for your users in the real world.
 That’s why the most important part of a user story is the goal.

 Use this to help you decide whether the story is “done” or delivered, ie does the work meet the goal of the user?